AO-15/hudl-project/README.md

 # Hudl Login Project

 This project is an automation test framework designed to test Hudl's front end web application using Selenium, Pytest and Pytest-BDD.
 The tests are written using the Behavioural Driven Development (BDD) framework.

+They follow the Page Object Model design pattern to enable resuabililty and improve test maintenance.

+The DriverFactory class uses the Factory design pattern to improve decoupling.

 ## Getting Started